With or Without You: Legacy

 "With or Without You" has become one of U2's best-known songs, and it often appears in music critics' rankings of the best songs of all-time.
 In 2000, the song appeared at number eight on Rolling Stone's list of "100 Greatest Pop Songs", compiled by Rolling Stone and MTV music critics to rank songs released since The Beatles' breakthrough.
 In 2005, Blender ranked the song at number 268 on its list of "The 500 Greatest Songs Since You Were Born".
 The following year, readers of Q voted "With or Without You" the 17th-greatest song in history.
 In 2012, Slant Magazine listed "With or Without You" as the 40th best single of the 1980s.
 Music television network VH1 ranked the song number 13 on the "100 Greatest Songs of the 80s" countdown in its series The Greatest.
 In 2004, Rolling Stone placed the song at number 131 on its list of "The 500 Greatest Songs of All Time"; the song was re-ranked to 132nd on the magazine's 2010 version of the list, and to 211th on the 2021 version.
 The song appeared as one of seven U2 songs in Toby Creswell's 2006 music reference book 1001 Songs: The Great Songs of All Time and the Artists, Stories, and Secrets.
 Creswell said the song struck a perfect balance between the "vigour and spit and attitude" of the group's teenage years and their new-found appreciation for the "power of understatement".
 In 2019, Rolling Stone ranked the song number seven on their list of the 50 greatest U2 songs, and in 2020, The Guardian ranked the song number four on their list of the 40 greatest U2 songs.
-U2 included the song on their compilation albums The Best of 1980–1990 and U218 Singles and reworked and re-recorded it for Songs of Surrender (2023).
-In 2022, New York Magazine's Vulture.com ranked the song at number 12 in its list of all 234 U2 songs.
+U2 included the song on their compilation albums The Best of 1980–1990 (1998) and U218 Singles (2006) and reworked and re-recorded it for Songs of Surrender (2023).
+In 2022, Vulture placed the song at number 12 on its ranking of all 234 U2 songs.

 In popular culture

-In the NBC sitcom Friends, the song is the theme song of the relationship between Ross Geller and Rachel Green.
-It is first played on The One with the List, wherein Ross apologizes to Rachel for the list he made in which he described the negative attributes of Rachel.
+In the NBC sitcom Friends, the song is the theme song of the relationship between Ross Geller (David Schwimmer) and Rachel Green (Jennifer Aniston).
+It is first played in the 1995 season 2 episode "The One with the List", wherein Ross apologizes to Rachel for the list he made in which he described the negative attributes of Rachel.
 Rachel then prevents the song from continuing after ringing up the radio station, informing them about what Ross did.

-The song is featured in the 1994 film Blown Away, as well as in the finale episode of The Americans.
+The song is featured in the 1994 film Blown Away, as well as in "START", the 2018 season 6 series finale episode of the series The Americans.

+A piano cover of the song featured in series 4, episode 6 of the series Sex Education in 2023.